NocturnalCoder1/Sudo-Game/README.md

 # A: Awareness
-Sudo-Game: Logical and Problem-solving Game Application
+Sudo-Game: Logical and Problem-solving game software

 # B: Baseline